The SpongeBob Movie: Search for SquarePants: Music

-In April 2025, it was reported that John Debney would compose the film's score, after having previously composed the score for The SpongeBob Movie: Sponge Out of Water (2015).
-In June 2025, alongside her casting, it was revealed that Ice Spice would contribute an original song to the soundtrack.
-The single, titled "Big Guy," was then released on November 13, 2025.
+John Debney was confirmed to compose the score for the film in April 2025, after having previously composed the score for The SpongeBob Movie: Sponge Out of Water (2015).
+Ice Spice performed an original song for the film, "Big Guy", which was released in November 2025; it is not included on the film's soundtrack.
+The soundtrack was released on December 19, 2025, on MOD-providers by Milan Records and Paramount Music.

 Release

-The SpongeBob Movie: Search for SquarePants had its world premiere on October 26, 2025, as one of the closing films of the AFI Film Festival and is scheduled to be theatrically released by Paramount Pictures in the United States on December 19, 2025.
-The film will be accompanied by an animated short film, Teenage Mutant Ninja Turtles: Chrome Alone 2 – Lost in New Jersey.
-It was previously scheduled for May 23, 2025, but was pushed back to December 19, 2025, with Mission: Impossible – The Final Reckoning taking the May 2025 slot due to the 2023 SAG-AFTRA strike.
+The SpongeBob Movie: Search for SquarePants had its world premiere on October 26, 2025, as one of the closing films of the AFI Film Festival.
+It later held a premiere in New York City on December 17, and was theatrically released by Paramount Pictures in the United States on December 19, 2025.
+The film is accompanied by an animated short film, Teenage Mutant Ninja Turtles: Chrome Alone 2 – Lost in New Jersey.
+The film's release was previously scheduled for May 23, 2025, but was pushed back to December 19, 2025, with Mission: Impossible – The Final Reckoning taking the May 2025 slot due to the 2023 SAG-AFTRA strike.